 If you have a dog, the best thing you can do is pick up the poop!
 Please pick up after your pet anywhere outside (yard, sidewalk, street, parks, woods) -- you'll be helping Cabin John Creek!
 Stormwater just flushes it into the storm drains which end up in our creeks.

 From DNA testing of water samples, it is estimated that at least 20% of bacteria in waterways comes from dogs.
 Dog poop has few nutrients yet bacteria love it.
 Other sources include wildlife and sewer leaks.
 Check out Montgomery County's site.

-We’ll be testing each summer on Wednesday mornings from June through mid-September.
+We’ll be testing each summer on every other Wednesday mornings from June through mid-September.

 Want to help?
 Volunteers can take samples before 9am or drive the samples to Pierce Mill in Rock Creek Park for handoff to the Anacostia Riverkeeper before 10am each Wednesday.
 We also need volunteers to post results in trail kiosks and our communities.
 If we get enough volunteers, we can expand to other locations.

 Email email@example.com if you can help on bacteria testing.

 Our process documents: